What is a custom domain?

 - The digital signature of the certificate-issuing authority (CA)

-Certificate Authority is trusted third party entity that issues digital SSL certificates & manage identification, public keys for encrypting information.
+Certificate Authority is a trusted third-party entity that issues digital SSL certificates & manage identification, public keys for encrypting information.

 For example, Let's Encrypt, GeoTrust, Symantecn Comodo, and more.